kohya-ss/sd-scripts/README.md

 This feature is experimental.
 The options and the training script may change in the future.
 Please let us know if you have any idea to improve the training.

+Aug 11, 2024: Fix `--apply_t5_attn_mask` option to work.
+Please remove and re-generate the latents cache file if you have used the option before.

 Aug 10, 2024:  LoRA key prefix is changed to `lora_unet` from `lora_flex` to make it compatible with ComfyUI.

 Please update PyTorch to 2.4.0.
 We have tested with PyTorch 2.4.0 with CUDA 12.4.
 We also updated `accelerate` to 0.33.0 just to be safe.